For those that don’t know, Google Search Quality Guidelines is a 150-page document for Google’s search quality evaluators.

 - Shopping pages should be quick and easy to navigate, therefore allowing users to “find the products they want and to purchase the products easily.”

-This information should be clear, but can usually be found in the following sections:
+This information should be clear and can usually be found in the following sections:

 - Home Page